gvwilson/sdxjs/systems-programming/index.md

 }) %>

 This program works,
-but we probably don't want to copy editor backup files whose names end with `~`.
+but we probably don't want to copy Emacs backup files whose names end with `~`.
 We can get rid of them by <g key="filter">filtering</g> the list that `glob` returns:

 <%- include('/inc/multi.html', {pat: 'glob-get-then-filter-pedantic.*', fill: 'js slice.out'}) %>